Tomonobu Fujii

 Tomonobu Fujii (藤井 誠暢, Fujii Tomonobu) is a Japanese racing driver.

 Racing Kart / Formula race

 Tomonobu Fujii entered the second-hand Racing Kart in 1994 and made his debut in local races when he was 13 years old.
 He won the championship right away and continued to display his talent in local races.
 He continued to achieve many victories won the Series Championships twice.
 He stepped up to Formula races soon after, that but was forced to suspend his participation in the races due to lack of funds.
 Fujii went to seek sponsors in this one year of interval.
-He then participated in Formula 4 in 2002 where he won two victories in a year and obtained Second Series as well as MVP.
+He then participated in Japan Formula 4 in 2002 where he won two victories in a year and obtained Second Series as well as MVP.
 Fujii received a scholarship and participated in Formula Dream by HONDA for two years from 2003.
 He accumulated more experience, eventually winning the 4th Series Championship in 2004.